beebono/handecoder/README.md

 Currently intended for use with:
 - Linux-based systems with V4L2 M2M support.
 - Rockchip SoCs with the MPP video engine.
-- Allwinner SoCs with the cedar video engine and a Mali GPU.
+- Allwinner SoCs with the cedar video engine.

 ## Build dependencies

+This project is expected to be cross-compiled on an x86_64 Debian/Ubuntu multi-arch system.
+Modifications will be needed if deviating from that setup.

 Ubuntu/Debian:
 ```bash